keeshii/io_export_overte/README.md

 In the world properties there is a button that allows you to refresh the list of models found on the disk.

+This type of object will only be considered if the name does not match any other type.

 ### Images/Texts/Web

 In order to insert an image/text/web entity, create a Plane object and rename it.